 If you have wondered why did you suddenly lose your cool, you should know that you went through an Amygdala Hijack.

-When you are angry, your brain short circuits a decision causing a sudden reaction.
+When you are angry, your brain short circuits the decision making process causing a sudden reaction.
 Such a reaction is called an Amygdala Hijack.
 You lose control over your logical thought for a few moments when you turn angry.

 Pausing for 5 seconds helps you regain your composure.
 As you regain your composure, your brain starts working normally.
 Your thoughts apply logic and reason because you’re mentally stable.

 Those 5 seconds can prevent unnecessary actions or hurtful statements.
 Your journey towards learning how to be strong minded involves being able to control impulsive reactions.